Creating Fedora VMs with libvirt

 2) Use text mode

-After finishing your configuration in text mode, press b to start the installation and wait.
+After finishing the text-mode configuration, press b to start the installation and wait.

 If at any point during installation you lose connection to the VM console, it’s possible to reconnect to the virtual machine by typing virsh console fedora36: